buu342/N64-UNFLoader/Examples/README.md

 ### 4. Command Interpreter
 A ROM that demonstrates the command functions provided by the debug library.
 Allows you to modify parts of the ROM during execution, such as the square, its texture, or the background.
-Also shows how to use the 64Drive's button.

 **Usage**
 1) Upload the ROM.
 2) On boot, a bunch of commands will appear on screen.
 3) Play around with the different commands.
 Try seeing what happens when you provide more/less/wrong arguments.
+4) For replacing the texture, use the three provided `tex#.bin` files.
+They're 32x32 32-bit RGBA textures in binary format.